Dominican–British Treaty (1850): Important aspects

 However, it was not until January 1850 that the consul Schomburgk was able to notify his Foreign Ministry that the negotiations had been resumed.
 Santana had shown herself less demanding in conflict points, such as in their claim that the state could maintain a monopoly on the import and export of products.
 He limited himself to asking that this monopoly be only temporary and while the war with Haiti lasted.
 It was agreed that that point will not be included in the text of the Treaty, but in an Annex.
 His point of religious freedom was objected to by Dominican Catholic clergy, Archbishop Portes, vehemently protested from the pulpit and personally in front of Santana.

 The duration of the treaty, which had originally been agreed to be for only 4 years, was also discussed.
 Schomburgk wrote to Chancellor Lord Palmerston, on January 29, 1850, that President Santana had shown himself flexible on difficult points and that apart from the problem religious and patent, everything else was agreed upon.
 Santana's interest in having the Treaty signed ignored the complaints of the clergy and allowed the freedom of conscience and worship will be included in its text.
 He appointed a new representative, Minister Manuel Joaquín del Monte.
 Negotiations continued in February and early of March.

-On March 6, 1850, Consul Schomburgk informed his chancellor Lord Palmeston that the Treaty was now ready for the signature.
+On March 6, 1850, Consul Schomburgk informed his chancellor Lord Palmerston that the Treaty was now ready for the signature.
 But Del Monte opposed signing it because he understood that Article 9 was unacceptable.
 Its text authorized the British warships to board, in territorial Dominican waters, to any Dominican or foreign vessel that, in the opinion of the British, could be harboring black foreigners who were taken to places where slavery was allowed.
 In order not to sign the treaty, Monte preferred to resign from his position.
 Santana's haste made him accept Del's resignation Monte and in his place appointed José María Medrano, who had been a member of the Delegation that had traveled to Europe in 1846 to seek recognition of Dominican independence.
 According to Consul Schomburg, in his aforementioned letter of March 6, the country awaited with great hope the signing of the Treaty, since he feared being disappointed as happened with those with the French, who after having signed a Treaty very similar, they did not ratify it.